therndgroup/meta-lightdeckdx-lis/README.md

 # meta-lightdeckdx-lis

-### The LightDeckDx LIS Server Yocto layer installs a gRPC-based LIS server for use by LightDeck instrument software.
+### The LightDeckDx LIS Server Yocto layer installs a gRPC-based LIS server for use by the LightDeck instrument software.
 These instructions descibe the changes necessary when adding the layer to an existing Poky build configuration

-#### In the Poky `build/conf/` directory make the following changes:
+#### I. In the Poky `build/conf/` directory make the following changes:

-#### I. bblayers.conf
+* bblayers.conf
 ##### Update bblayers.conf to include the dependencies for the LIS server
 ---
 ```